-Doom Eternal will release on November 22 for the Xbox One, PlayStation 4, Nintendo Switch, and PC.
-Those whowill get the “Rip and Tear Pack,” which includes a Battlemode Revenant skin, remixed version of the “Cultist Base” campaign level, and a throwback skin for the shotgun.
+Doom Eternal will release on March 20 for the Xbox One, PlayStation 4, Google Stadia, and PC.
+A Nintendo Switch version will launch at a later date.
+Those who will get the “Rip and Tear Pack,” which includes a Battlemode Revenant skin, remixed version of the “Cultist Base” campaign level, and a throwback skin for the shotgun.

 The Deluxe Edition of the game includes the Year One Pass, which will give you access to two campaign expansions, as well as special Slayer skin and Classic Weapons Sound Pack.

 If you want to show your support for the franchise even more, you can get the Collector’s Edition.
 Available on all platforms except for Switch, this version includes the Deluxe Edition as well as a full-sized, wearable Doom helmet, playable cassette tape plus uncompressed files for the music in both Doom and Doom Eternal, a lithograph, and a lore book filled with custom artwork.